-Tips for nursing mums: It’s the best time to nurse your baby during a take-off and landing as the swallowing action will help baby from getting ear blocks/ache.
-If your bub nurses to sleep (like Vera!), then you’ll be a happy mum for awhile… until the kraken stirs…. heh…
+Tips for nursing mums: It’s the best time to nurse your baby during take-off and landing as the swallowing action will help baby from getting ear blocks/ache.
+If your bub nurses to sleep (like Vera!), then you’ll be a happy mum for a while… until the Kraken stirs…. heh…

 Tips for parents: Certain lavatories come with a diaper changing station too (look out for the signs, didn’t realize it before we become parents.
 HA!)
 It’s basically a horizontal board that comes down and calls for some quick diapering skills in those tight spaces!
 Baby food/toddler meals are served if requested during check-in.
 For SQ, we were given Gerber’s jar food, which can be warmed up upon request.

 Alright, that’s about all for the leg works, we hope you’re not too overwhelmed and that these packing lists for traveling with our baby will come in handy.
 Look out for the upcoming articles on our Taiwan Escapade!